CJP orders Govt to submit monthly certificates on timely staff salaries - PakObserver

 Heading a two-member bench hearing a case related to non-payment of salaries to government employees, the chief justice had lamented that people are not paid even until the 24th of the month.

-Chief Justice Nisar had stated that he will take his salary once a certificate is submitted in court that all government employees have been paid.
+Chief Justice Nisar had stated that he will take his salary once a certificate is submitted in court that all government employees have been paid.—INP